About the artist

 1997-Berryessa Art & Wine Festival, San Jose CA

 1997-Triton Museum of Art, Santa Clara CA

-2015- 'The Global Family' Featured in upcoming movie 'Je Suis Superhero' (Who is a Superhero)
+2015- 'The Global Family' Featured in a movie (Drawn Together)

 2015- Featured in 'Artsy Shark's' photo article.

 2019-present- Ancient Secrets Foundation Artist coordinator for fundraising for the Non Profit Org.

 2021-Santa Clara City chalk Art Mural- 2nd place